marcopennekamp/lore/performance.md

   overheads, the array is faster for small sizes.
 (We can also consider doing this on the compiler side if performance ever becomes an issue there.)
   - Improvement: 300ms -> 250ms at 100,000 iterations
+- In the transpiled multi-function, replace the function Set() with a simple array and implement the uniqueness check manually.
+The array should usually only be a few elements big at most, so that way might be quicker than some Set magic.
+  - Improvement: Almost no gains in Deno/V8.
+Firefox shows a bit more improvement.
+Since this was discovered with the Firefox profiler, perhaps V8 had already applied some form of optimization.
+In any case, this isn't a bad change, since only very few functions will ever be part of the tiny set / array.
 - Get rid of the args.map in each multi-function header (where the input type is constructed).
-A plain loop would seem to be much faster and more direct anyway.
+A plain loop would seem to be faster and more direct anyway.
+  - Not faster, but more direct (fewer JS API calls), so it will stay in.

 FUTURE:

-- Measure the performance of the new Typescript runtime with the Firefox profiler.
 - We can move the input types out of the multi-function definition above into the global scope so that the value is cached instead of recreated every function call.
   - This is not a big contributor to slowdown anymore since the rewrite of the runtime.
+Probably.
+Unless all that self-time reported in the profiler (for example, hello has 50% self-time) comes down to the possibly inlined object construction here.
 - For each multi-function, keep a cache that remembers for which input type which function was called.
 - Turn functions calls which don't rely on multiple dispatch into direct calls.
 This is especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking fit for generic functions is costly.
-- In the transpiled multi-function, replace the function Set() with a simple array and implement the uniqueness check manually.
-The array should usually only be a few elements big at most, so that way might be quicker than some Set magic.
 - BIG GAINS: Dispatch calls to subtrees of the multi-function, because with static types we can easily rule out which functions we need to check against in the first place.
 If we have a type C at runtime, we don't need to check its superclasses A or B. This will save a huge amount of "fits" calls, especially with large multi-functions.